ansible/lightbulb/guides/ansible_tower/3-create/README.md

 Select TEMPLATES

 ---
-**NOTE**: Alternative way to navigate to TEMPLATES Alternatively, if you haven't navigated away from the job templates creation page, you can scroll down to see all existing job templates
+**NOTE**: Alternative way to navigate to TEMPLATES:

+If you haven't navigated away from the job templates creation page you can scroll down to see all existing job templates

 ---